tomuxmon/bevy_roguelike/README.md

 ## map generator

 This crate is a direct result of reading the [Hands-on Rust](https://pragprog.com/titles/hwrust/hands-on-rust/) book.
 Many thanks to Herbert Wolverson, author of the book!
 Since the underlying algorithms and structures are independant, there is no need to depend on bevy.
 The most interesting part of it is the drunkard map generator (`DrunkardGenerator`). the algorithm is so simple and the results are mostly satisfying. `ConwayLifeGenerator` also produces interesting results but it happens most of the time that unreachable regions are present in the map. no pathfinding algorithms were used so far and there is no way to validate the generated map.
 This crate is still in a TODO phase but was sufficient to test and develop bevy game systems.
-Yet again if you know better alternatives please give it a shout
+Yet again if you know better alternatives please give it a shout.

 ## vec walk dir